 (Photo cred: Samantha Sophia)

 The day was filled with promise.
 The birds were singing, the sun was shining, and I had grand plans of summer fun for myself and the kids.
-I had worked early that morning so Joey had taken them with him to work for a bit.
+I had worked early that morning so Joey took them along to his work for a bit.
 Once I arrived to pick them up, it was obvious the day may already be doomed.